 With this 5th album, this Swedish band further strengthens their standing not just in Sweden but in the world as Peter’s softer vocals are a welcome treat and it shows that he can sing and make it matter.
 Phil Anselmo was great in 1990 and 1992 when he was in his 20’s but Peter Dolving can sing high and low in his late 30’s and leave Anselmo out to dry because Dolving used his full potential while Anselmo wasted his in 1994 and he got even worse by the 2000’s.
 Phil strained his voice and tried to do too much while Peter Dolving uses his vocal range to his advantage.
-Peter Dolving is almost 50 years old now but he can probably still be a very good thrash metal singer.
+Peter Dolving is now 51 years old now but he can probably still be a very good thrash metal singer.
 Phil Anselmo had his strong years and now it is time for others to assume the mantle so to speak.
 This is a baseball metaphor and it basically means that it is time for younger talent to take over in the thrash metal scene such as David Sanchez (Havok) and the mentioned Dolving though he is not that young anymore.
 This article isn’t about Peter Dolving specifically, but on this album he does a better job on the vocals because he uses a clean vocal approach as well.
 He does excellent!

 Discography for The Haunted

 One Kill Wonder